NEW INFORMATION FOR 2003 – 2008

 1824 January 17 – Kentucky Land Grant for Estill County: On “17 January 1824, surveyed for William Hogan, 50 acres of land with his improvement on Buffalo Creek...to Washington Hogan marker.”

 A survey followed showing a narrow six-sided funnel shaped piece of land, without reference to where the creek may be or where on the creek this land lies.
 There appears to be two Buffalo Creeks on the South Fork of Kentucky River, as pointed out by Bud Miller (2/2003).
-First Buffalo Creek is on the present day boundary between Owlsey and Clay Counties, north of Oneida, Clay County, Kentucky.
+First Buffalo Creek is on the present-day boundary between Owlsey and Clay Counties, north of Oneida, Clay County, Kentucky.
 The second is “Lower Buffalo Creek” which has its mouth in present-day Lee County at a landmark called “Lower Buffalo” and runs upstream in a southeast direction for a short distance into northern Oswley County.
-It is this latter creek that is near the mouth of Elk Creek and general location of the Elk Creek Baptist Church.
+This latter creek is near the mouth of Elk Creek and general location of the Elk Creek Baptist Church.
 This is most likely the Hogan location.

 1825 July 7 – Estill County Marriage Bond: William Hogan (Jr.) to Hannah Allen.